hassanidris/github-slideshow/_posts/0000-01-02-hassanidris.md

 ---
 layout: slide
-title: "Welcome to our second slide"
+title: "Welcome to our Hassanidris's slide!"
 ---
 This is hassanidris's slide
 Use the left arrow to go back!